DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 ### Excluding columns from tests <a href="excluding-columns-from-tests"></a>

-You can omit selected columns from the output comparison by listing them under an ignore node for the relevant output.
+You can omit selected columns from the output comparison by listing them in an `ignore` property array for the relevant output.

 ```
 {   …